industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Cloud Connector**

-For the communication with the MindSphere the Cloud Connector must be configured.
+For the communication with the MindSphere configure the Cloud Connector.
 The steps are similar to the description for Energy1 and Energy2 above.
 Instead of configure the Cloud Connector, you can also import the Configuration files: